Address

 Places to sit: tables and chairs

-Location of restrooms: in lobby
+Location of restrooms: at back of store

-Type of restroom: multi-stall, handicapped accessible
+Type of restroom: multi-stall, with two large, accessible stalls

 Ease of entry and exit: good

-Available food services: this is a restaurant
+Available food services: lunch, dinner

-Friendliness of staff: extremely pleasant
+Friendliness of staff: extremely pleasant and efficient

 Notes: * Take note that the restaurant is located in the Simon Pearce Store.
 There are three levels, with stairs going both up and down from the main floor.
+There is a lift to get to the lower level.

-As always, we at Destination Accessible, advise you to visit a venue’s website, www.simonpearce.com, when planning a visit, to “”know before you go.””
+As always, we at Destination Accessible, advise you to visit a venue’s website, www.simonpearce.com, when planning a visit, to “know before you go!”

 Contact us